I’m going to let you in on a secret I’ve kept for a long time —

 I had been tasked with developing a slideshow template for the Center for Applied Thermodynamic Studies (CATS).
 After giving it the old student try, my advisor suggested I just pick a standard template with a nice blue background.
 I’ve shown the slides full page-width here to fully emphasize the un-used space on each slide, which my advisor enjoyed for simplicity.
 Did I mention this was at the IAS meeting in 2006?
 You wouldn’t know it from the opening slide.
 Why are NIST and ASME listed on the front slide?
 I can’t really remember.
 If you really want to see how bad it was here’s the slide deck: IAS presentation.
 Here’s one more slide from that talk:

-Surprisingly I actually got quite a bit of engagement after this and subsequent talks.
+Surprisingly, I actually got quite a bit of engagement after this and subsequent talks.
 I’ve wondered about this for many years.
 My conclusion is that it was what I’ll call the ‘cute puppy effect’ — there is a certain draw to something young, totally awkward, yet innocent that you just want to help correct and complete.
 I had incredibly patient mentors.

-Although it may not seem apparent, in these early years my focus was actually on slide design, and entirely missing the point.
+Although it may not seem apparent, in these early years, my focus was actually on slide design and entirely missing the point.
 I’d have to wait until the University of Wisconsin to figure it out.

 Dr. Traci Nathans-Kelly taught the EPD 597 Technical and Professional Communication class.
-It was here where she first pointed out the significance of relevance to the audience.
+It was here that she first pointed out the significance of relevance to the audience.
 If your visual is not what or where the audience expects to see it, it’s not in the right place.
 This is likely the origin of relevance as my first rule for engineering communication.

-Looking back through my EPD 597 course files, I found a number hints as to why relevance, credibility, and efficiency became my three rules of engineering communication.
+Looking back through my EPD 597 course files, I found a number of hints as to why relevance, credibility, and efficiency became my three rules of engineering communication.
 My course project was making skimmable content (efficiency).
 Here’s an interesting test from that presentation.
 I’m about to show you a picture.
 You are supposed to look at the picture and identify one of the first objects you see.Ok.
 Now that you’ve locked on to a shape, was it within the following area of the image?

 I can thank my co-advisor at Wisconsin, Greg Nellis, for helping me to understand the when and why.
 Greg helped to shape my thesis into 5 key content sections: 1) Intro, 2) Literature Review, 3) Theory, 4) Experiment, 5) Results and Conclusions.
 Although I don’t remember him explicitly making the connection for me, I soon realized that this is the natural story arc of most experimental research programs.
 The entire point of presentations and research reports was, indeed, simply telling the story of what happened!
 The entire point of visuals is to supplement key points of your story arc!
 (For more on this read my post on the power of story.)
 If the entire point of visuals is to supplement what you are saying, it makes sense to show the audience only the information they need to see, when you are in the process of saying it.
 You can control what your audience is looking at by layering your information on a slide.
-Take for example the following slide progression:
+Take, for example, the following slide progression:

 I use this slide progression to introduce a nebulous concept like hydrogen and bring it down to earth (even back home) for the audience.
 I don’t overwhelm my audience with a slide as busy as the bottom right corner by controlling when the image appears within the progression of my dialogue.
 But at the same time I’m able to include enough information on a slide to make a complete point — a progression.
 By the end of the slide the audience implicitly gets the point of the slide and can actually see the process for how we built up to that understanding.
 I advocate a similar approach for designing effective posters.